Middle School Course Offerings

 Courses are provided by an outside vendor.

-Please note that OOK06A and OOK06B are separate one-semester courses.
+Please note that these are separate one-semester courses.
 Students must take both courses to complete a full year of 6th Grade Language Arts.

 Course Cost